Haseeeb1/learn60/README.md

 DAY 4: TIC TAC TOE using react   ==> src=https://reactjs.org/tutorial/tutorial.html

 DAY 5:Started a book==>( The Road to learn react by robin weiruch )for learning react

+DAY 6: Completed half of the book. i will give you some important terms and what they mean in my evernote file.